stolostron/applier/README.md

 ## Packages
 ### Methods

-The package provides functions to apply or render resources.
-These functions must be called on a [Applier](hpkg/apply/apply.go#L133).
+The package provides methods to apply or render resources.
+These functions must be called on a [Applier](pkg/apply/apply.go#L133).
 An Applier can be build using the function NewApplierBuilder as follow:

 ```Go
 applier := applierBuilder.